ProGamerGov/neural-style-pt/README.md

 We perform style reconstructions using the `conv1_1`, `conv2_1`, `conv3_1`, `conv4_1`, and `conv5_1` layers
 and content reconstructions using the `conv4_2` layer.
 As in the paper, the five style reconstruction losses have equal weights.

+## Citation

+If you find this code useful for your research, please cite it using the provided citation.